seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **DOMITIUS ENOBARBUS**
 Her gentlewomen, like the Nereides,
-So many mermaids, tended her i’ the eyes,
+So many mermaids, tended her i' the eyes,
 And made their bends adornings: at the helm
 A seeming mermaid steers: the silken tackle
 Swell with the touches of those flower-soft hands,